 Serendipity made a guest appearance: my garden twine fit perfectly on the handle.
 You would think I had planned it but I didn’t.
 I just got lucky.

-I added a few hooks for scissors and my favourite gardening hand tools.
+I added a few hooks for scissors and my favorite gardening hand tools.

-When the trug is on the wheelbarrow, there’s still lots of room for cargo.
+When the trug is on the wheelbarrow, there’s still lots of room for cargo or piles of weeds.